andre-wojtowicz/tableau-projects/README.md

 # Administrative division of Poland with zipcodes for Tableau

 This project shows how Tableau geocoding can be extended for Poland by adding Poczta Polska zipcodes (kody pocztowe) along with voivodeships (województwa), counties (powiaty) and communes (gminy).
 A lookup table can also be made in order to transform Poczta Polska zipcodes to those recognized by Tableau.
+The project consists of R and shell scripts.

 * [CODGiK](http://www.codgik.gov.pl/index.php/darmowe-dane/prg.html) state registry of borders: 2017-01-27
 * [Poczta Polska](http://kody.poczta-polska.pl/) zipcodes: 2017-05-01
 * [Tableau](https://www.tableau.com/) zipcodes: 10.2

 ## Screenshots

+Below are screenshots from Tableau for generated custom geocoding.

 ### Zipcodes (kody pocztowe)